ibm-cloud-docs/CDN/faqs.md

 ## Is there a recommended browser to use for CDN service configuration?

-Yes, Firefox and Chrome are the recommended browsers, at their latest versions.
+Yes, Firefox and Chrome are the recommended browsers.
+It is recommended that you use their latest versions with your IBM Cloud Content Delivery Network.

 ## What is the purpose of providing a Path when creating my CDN?

-If you provide a path while creating a CDN, it allows you to isolate the files that can be served through CDN from a particular Origin Server.
+If you provide a path while creating your CDN, it allows you to isolate the files that can be served through CDN from a particular Origin Server.

 ## How do I know my CDN is working?
-Run the following 'curl' command by replacing "origin.cdntesting.net/assets/ibm_3d.gif" with respective file path on your origin:
+Run the following 'curl' command by replacing "origin.cdntesting.net/assets/ibm_3d.gif" with the respective file path on your origin:
 ```
 curl -I -H "Pragma: akamai-x-cache-on, akamai-x-cache-remote-on, akamai-x-check-cacheable, akamai-x-get-cache-key, akamai-x-get-extracted-values, akamai-x-get-nonces, akamai-x-get-ssl-client-session-id, akamai-x-get-true-cache-key, akamai-x-serial-no" origin.cdntesting.net/assets/ibm_3d.gif
 ```